 The front slope of the existing low gable roof will be extended back at the current slope by another 14' to end at a point that is at the back of the existing house.
 There will be a considerably shorter rear slope, creating an asymmetrical roofline.
 The extended front and new rear slope will be clad in new asphalt shingles to match the existing.
 Currently, the peak of the roof is approximately 28' above grade.
 As proposed, it will be 34'3" above grade.
 A shed dormer will be added in the center of the front slope.
 The dormer will have wood siding, a metal roof and a wood window to match the existing windows.
-A skylight is proposed to be located in the front slope of the roof near the peak on the north side.
-The existing exterior chimney located on the north side of the house will remain.
+The skylight that was previously located in the front slope of the roof has been eliminated.
+The existing exterior chimney located on the north side of the house will remain but will be extended in brick, adding approximately 4' to meet code requirements for height above roof surface.

-The rear addition extends 5'6" to the south of the existing house and thus will be visible from the front, although it is set back approximately 18' from the front face of the house.
+The rear addition extends 5'4" to the south of the existing house and thus will be visible from the front, although it is set back approximately 18' from the front face of the house.
 The south elevation of the addition will be two stories and will terminate in a flat deck surrounded by a wood picket railing.
-There will be wood casement window in the first and second stories, located at the south corner of the addition.
+(The railing appears to have been inadvertently left off the west (front) elevation drawing).
+The wood casement window in the first and second stories, which were previously located at the south corner of the addition are now centered in the wall.
+The applicant has provided cut sheets for casement windows by Marvin.

-Figure 3 North elevation
+Figure 3 - North side elevation